⚠ Site network has grown and changed over time (19 sites in 2016 → 32 in 2025) — earlier years reflect fewer monitored sites. See Methodology.

 - Stream network: NHD WhiteClay_Streams.shp

 Dashboard built for the White Clay Watershed Association (WCWA).
-Data through April 2026.
 Contact WCWA for questions about data collection methods.